samibarankorkmaz/forklift-human-tracker-yolov5/README.md

 # forklift-human-tracker-yolov5
 This repository is contribution for YOLOv5.

-Final video YouTube link: https://youtu.be/Pp9YI-KdhUQ Made for EGEROBOT company.
+-Final video YouTube link: https://youtu.be/Pp9YI-KdhUQ

+-Made for EGEROBOT company.
 Check website: http://www.egerobot.com.tr/

 # REQUIREMENTS
 First of all, what is YOLOv5?